As Trump Advisers Come And Go, Mike Pompeo's Star Keeps Rising

 "With Mike, we've had a very good chemistry from the beginning," Trump said last month.

 Trump on Wednesday morning confirmed Pompeo's trip to North Korea, saying it bodes well for a possible meeting between the president and Kim.
-Such a meeting would be the first ever between a U.S. president and a leader of North Korea.
+Such a meeting would be the first ever between a serving U.S. president and a leader of North Korea.

 Mike Pompeo met with Kim Jong Un in North Korea last week.
 Meeting went very smoothly and a good relationship was formed.
 Details of Summit are being worked out now.
 Denuclearization will be a great thing for World, but also for North Korea!— Donald J. Trump (@realDonaldTrump) April 18, 2018